 Welcoming guests since 1909, the historic Otesaga Resort Hotel has a little something for everyone.
 The grand, lakeside hotel overlooks the “Glimmerglass” waters made famous by James Fenimore Cooper.
 The hotel is complete with a large rocking-chair-covered porch perfect for quiet contemplation.
 Golf fans will appreciate the Leatherstocking Golf Course, designed in 1909 and considered to be one of the most challenging and scenic courses in the east.

-Lake Placid, home to the 1932 and 1980 Olympic Winter Games, is an ideal home base for exploring the region.
-Here, families can take a Skyride and stand on the deck of the ski jumps, or shoot through the zig-zag of the bobsled run, ride the Cloudsplitter Gondola to a mountain summit, and gaze out serenely from a lookout over the Adirondack High Peaks.
+Forever wild, the six million protected acres of New York’s Adirondacks region are a delightful mix of mountain peaks, pristine lakes, hiking trails, and plenty of space for outdoor recreation.
+Home to the 1932 and 1980 Olympic Winter Games, Lake Placid is an ideal home base for exploring the region.
+Here, you can take a Skyride, stand on the deck of the ski jumps, ride the Cloudsplitter Gondola to a mountain summit, and gaze out serenely from a lookout over the Adirondack High Peaks.

 Where to Stay in Lake Placid